lhohan/lhohan.github.io/_drafts/scala-spray-nested-maps.markdown

 [warn] one warning found
 ```

-A [quick non-elegant fix](https://github.com/lhohan/spray-json-pg/tree/bd518fd7e0217ac3b5473aa4b016083826b744ff) would be to replace (4) with:
+Our [quick, relatively straight-forward, however not-the-most-elegant fix](https://github.com/lhohan/spray-json-pg/tree/bd518fd7e0217ac3b5473aa4b016083826b744ff) then would be to replace (4) with:

 ```scala
 case v: Map[_, _] => write(v.asInstanceOf[Map[String, Any]])  // 4
 ```

-In case of questions or additions please to not hesitate to leave a comment.
+This removes the warning in both Scala 2.10 and 2.11.
+If one day we revisit this item and a more elegant solution would
+come up we'll keep you posted.